mtsiamasioti/Data-Management-Project/README.md

-Data Management Project with SQL (3rd Semester) Relational Database Design and Implementation.
+Data Management Project with SQL (3rd Semester).
+Relational Database Design and Implementation.
 Usage of PostgreSQL.